altimmons/LangNotes/Linux/ShellNotes.md

 7.  [output is '0']

-So now that we can discover how many arguments were passed to our command, (in this case a function,) we can determine if we’ve received the two arguments necessary to make our command work.
-There’s still a chance that these arguments are garbage, containing typos or directories that don’t exist, but unfortunately the function can’t think for you. :)
+So now that we can discover how many arguments were passed to our command, (in this case a function,) we can determine if we've received the two arguments necessary to make our command work.
+There's still a chance that these arguments are garbage, containing typos or directories that don't exist, but unfortunately the function can't think for you. :)

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)